-Rainwater fittings
+Rainwater fittings 8

-Repair category:
+Repair category: 1

-Notes: No obvious significant defects identified within the limitations of the inspection.
+Notes: No obvious significant defects were identified within the limitations of the inspection.

+Main walls

-Main walls Repair category: 2 Notes: There is weathering to stonework to external walls and selective pointing is loose/weathered.
-This is fairly typical of tenement-style buildings of this age.
+Repair category: 2

+Notes: There is weathering/erosion to external walls and selective pointing is loose/weathered.
+This is fairly typical for tenement style buildings.
 Ongoing maintenance and repair expenditure should be anticipated.
-There is some ivy/plant growth attached to sections of external walls.
-This can cause damage if not regularly maintained.